danielsaidi/DocumentKit/Sources/DocumentKit/DocumentKit.docc/Getting-Started.md

         .allowsDocumentCreation(true)
         .allowsPickingMultipleItems(true)
         .showFileExtensions(true)
-        .tryCustomizeBrowser {
+        .tryCustomizeDocumentBrowser {
             $0.allowsDocumentCreation = true  // Same as using the modifier above }
     }
 }
 ```

-You can use these view modifiers to add additional toolbar items, and use `tryCustomizeBrowser` to configure the browser.
+You can also use ``SwiftUI/DocumentGroup/tryCustomizeDocumentBrowser(delay:_:)`` to configure the browser in ways that are not supported by the view modifiers that are provided by the SDK.